-The fundamental standard of Section 7 is an objective one: disclosure is required if a person aware of the facts.
-The disclosure requirement is a continuing one which applies to conflicts which arise or become evident during the course of arbitration proceedings.
-Timely objection to the arbitrator's continued service establishes the groundwork for vacation of award under new RUAA Section 18(a)(6).
-The rule seeks to accommodate the tensions between concepts of partiality and the need for experienced decisionmakers, as well as the policy of relative finality in arbitral awards.
-Consistent with the great bulk of decisional law, an arbitrator's failure to disclose direct interests in the outcome requires a court to vacate the award on grounds of "evident partiality" under Section 18(a)(2).
-In cases involving an undisclosed substantial relationship, §7(c) establishes a presumption of evident partiality.
+- 3. The fundamental standard of Section 8 is an objective one: disclosure is required if a person is aware of the facts.
+The disclosure requirement is a continuing one which applies to conflicts which arise or become evident during the course of arbitration proceedings. - 4.
+Timely objection to the arbitrator's continued service establishes the groundwork for vacation of award under new RUAA Section 19(a)(6).
+The rule seeks to accommodate the tensions between concepts of partiality and the need for experienced decision makers, as well as the policy of relative finality in arbitral awards.
+Therefore, an arbitrator's failure to disclose direct interests in the outcome or a substantial relationship with a party, attorney or representative, witness, or fellow arbitrator gives rise to a presumption of on grounds of "evident partiality" under Section 19(a)(2).
+Cf. Ann.
+Minn.
+Stat.
+Ann. §

+572.10 (2) (1998)(failure to disclose conflict of interest or material relationship is grounds for vacatur of award).
 It is the burden of the party defending the award to rebut the presumption.
 See, e.g., Drinane v.
 State Farm Mut.
 Auto Ins.
 Co., 153 Ill.2d 207, 214-16, 606 N.E.2d 1181, 1184-85, 180 Ill.
 Dec.
 104, 107-08 (1992).
-Other undisclosed interests, relationships or facts that are likely to affect partiality are subject to case law requirements of prejudice or other impact on the decisionmaking process as presently required for vacatur under Section 18(a)(2) (former UAA Section 12(a)(2)).
+Other challenges based upon evident partiality, including disclosed or undisclosed interests, relationships or facts are subject to the developing case law under Section 19(a)(2) (formerly UAA Section 12(a)(2)).

-5. Special problems are presented by tripartite panels involving two "party-arbitrators"--that is, arbitrators appointed directly by each of the arbitrating parties--and a third arbitrator jointly selected by the party-arbitrators.
+5. Special problems are presented by tripartite panels involving two "party-arbitrators"-that is, arbitrators appointed directly by each of the arbitrating parties--and a third arbitrator jointly selected by the party-arbitrators.
 See generally III MACNEIL TREATISE § 28.4.
-In some such cases, it may be agreed that the party-arbitrators are not regarded as "neutral" arbitrators.
+In some such cases, it may be agreed that the party-arbitrators are not regarded as "neutral" arbitrators, but are deemed to be predisposed toward the party which appointed them.
 See, e.g., AAA Commercial Arbitration Rule 12 (1996).
 Nevertheless, the integrity of the process demands that party-arbitrators, like other arbitrators, disclose pertinent interests and relationships to all parties as well as other members of the arbitration panel.
-Similarly. an undisclosed substantial relationship between a party-arbitrator and the party appointing that arbitrator may be the subject of a motion to vacate under RUAA Section 18(a)(2).
+Similarly, an undisclosed substantial relationship between a partyarbitrator and the party appointing that arbitrator may be the subject of a motion to vacate under RUAA Section 19(a)(2).
 Cf. Donegal Ins.
 Co. v.
 Longo, 415 Pa.
 Super.
 628, 632-34, 610 A.2d 466, 468-69 (1992) (in view of attorney-client relationship between insured and its party-arbitrator, arbitration proceeding did not comport with procedural due process).
-On the other hand, the understanding of the parties that a partyarbitrator is non-neutral may overcome the presumption.
+On the other hand, the understanding of the parties that a party-arbitrator is non-neutral may overcome the presumption established by this section.